 That’s why starting that day, I took the steps to manage my fear so that it wouldn’t get any worse.

-With the help of the tips below (that I have personally done and of which I have gathered from people who have also managed to get over their fear of flying), it is with my hope that you too can get over this hurdle!
+With the help of the tips below (that I have personally done and of which I have gathered from people who have also managed to overcome fear of flying), it is with my hope that you too can get over this hurdle!

-TURBULENCE.
-This was the trigger for me; to be more precise, prolonged and constant turbulence.
+Let’s take the fear of TURBULENCE as an example.
+This was the trigger for me; to be more precise, prolonged, and constant turbulence.
 After doing some research, I realized that my fear was unfounded.

 Turbulence DOESN’T mean that the plane is going through problems or that it is going to crash: it’s simply going through a change in airflow.
 Hence, it’s perfectly normal and natural — much like that bump on the road that you experience while you’re out driving your car.
-In fact, if you ask pilots, it’s more of an ‘inconvenience’: they’re not worried about the plane going down, they’re more worried about passengers who might feel uncomfortable about it, and maybe if they are worried about something falling down, it will only be about your cups and plates.
-That’s all.
+In fact, if you ask pilots, it’s more of an ‘inconvenience’.
+They’re not worried about the plane going down, they’re more worried about passengers who might feel uncomfortable about it.
+The top thing that they’re worried of ‘falling down’ will be items like bags, cups, or plates.

 I can go on a long discussion about the scientific explanation for this but I think it’s best that you just read this article or simply Google about it.

 As for other related occurrences that make you think that the airplane will go down, it helps to know this as well: driving and riding cars are actually more dangerous than flying.
 You’ve probably heard someone saying this and believe me, it’s true.